 See pages 17-22 for details on the Operator and Service menu screens on the control panel.

-- Menu appears only if Heat and Cool mode is enabled at the factory. - Menu appears only if AutoSet or Extend is enabled in the Service menu. - Menu appears only if a delay is active. - Menu appears only if Defrost is enabled in the Service menu.
+- at the factory. - Menu appears only if AutoSet or Extend is enabled in the Service menu. - Menu appears only if a delay is active. - Menu appears only if Defrost is enabled in the Service menu.